-Larry Pivnick was born in 1947 and grew up in a small close knit, working class neighborhood called Midwood, in Brooklyn N.Y.
-The grandson of immigrants, who came to the U.S. in search of religious freedom, and the son of high school educated parents who grew up during the depression and served their country during World War II, Larry, and his twin brother Bill, attended public elementary, high schools, and colleges.
+Larry Pivnick was born in 1947 and grew up in a small, working class neighborhood in Brooklyn, N.Y.
+The grandson of immigrants who came to the U.S. in search of religious freedom, and the son of high school educated parents who grew up during the depression and served their country during World War II, Larry, and his twin brother Bill, attended public elementary, high schools, and colleges.
 During the summers while attending high school and college, Larry worked for 4 years as an elevator operator and door man, a well paid union job, to help pay for college.
 Upon graduation, Larry was a social studies teacher in the N.Y.C. public schools before enrolling at the University of Florida Law School, and worked as a part time teacher while he earned an advanced law degree focusing on trade regulations and consumer protection, from N.Y.U.

-Since retiring from the University of Memphis, Larry Pivnick has been active, serving on the Shelby County Democratic Party’s Executive Committee and its Steering Committee, the Memphis Interfaith Coalition for Action and Hope (MICAH) serving on its Immigration and Intercultural Equity Task Force, and serving on the Boards of University of Memphis Association of Retirees and Memphis Choral Arts.
-Larry was appointed by Mayor Lee Harris in 2019 to serve on the Shelby County Work Release Board.
+Since retiring from the University of Memphis, Larry Pivnick has served on the Shelby County Democratic Party’s Executive Committee and Steering Committee, on the Immigration and Intercultural Equity Task Force of the Memphis Interfaith Coalition for Action and Hope (MICAH), and on the Boards of University of Memphis Association of Retirees and Memphis Choral Arts.
+Larry was appointed by Mayor Harris in 2019 to serve on the Shelby County Work Release Board.